MattiasDTU/Who-Want-s-To-Be-A-Millionair-Drunk-Edition/README.md

 # Who Wants to Be a Millionaire - Quiz Game

 A Python-based interactive quiz game inspired by "Who Wants to Be a Millionaire.".
 In this game you're able to include your own questions by modefying one of the Excel sheets.
 MAX and MIN 20 questions.
 You must go into settings (when running the program) and choose which quiz to use, before pressing start.
-Currently you have to restart the program after running it once :^)

 ---